-FRANCE Number of Directors Under French law, a société anonyme must have at least three and may have up to 18 directors.
+FRANCE DELAWARE Number of Directors Under French law, a société anonyme must have at least three and may have up to 18 directors.
 The number of directors is fixed by or in the manner provided in the bylaws.
 Since January 1, 2017, the number of directors of each gender may not be less than 40%.
 Any appointment made in violation of this limit that is not remedied will be null and void.
 Under Delaware law, a corporation must have at least one director and the number of directors shall be fixed by or in the manner provided in the bylaws.
 Director Qualifications Under French law, a corporation may prescribe qualifications for directors under its bylaws.
-In addition, under French law, members of a board of directors of a corporation may be legal entities, and such legal entities may designate an individual to represent them and to act on their behalf at meetings of the board of directors.
-Under Delaware law, a corporation may prescribe qualifications for directors under its certificate of incorporation or bylaws.
+In addition, under French law, members of a board of directors of a corporation may be legal entities, and such legal entities may designate an individual to Under Delaware law, a corporation may prescribe qualifications for directors under it certificate of incorporation or bylaws.